lianml2025/ml4-online-retail/README.md

 ## 🎯 Objectives & Success Criteria

 Objectives:
-- Identify meaningful customer clusters using unsupervised learning
+- Identify meaningful customer clusters using both supervised and unsupervised learning
 - Create well-separated stable clusters
 - Evaluate clustering quality using metrics like silhouette score and intra-cluster variance
 - Ensure reproducibility and interpretability of the pipeline